tablynn/integration/README.md

 Contributions:
 nharbiso and kkashyap
-- helped with understanidng how to filter features and use of records to do so ceng4 and ahudda1
+- helped with understanding how to filter features and use of records to do so ceng4 and ahudda1
 - helped us understand general structure of redline handler class agrondin-ctulpar-wpark14